tlevine/www.thomaslevine.com/content/!/english/index.md

     pelican crossing            specific type of crosswalk
     tea towel                   small towel used for washing dishes

-## Other differences
+## Other things
-Here are some differences that didn't fit in my other categories.

 ### Measurement
+I noted a difference in measurement that didn't fit in my other categories.

 Different measurements units are used in each country.
 In England, metric is normally seen as the standard, but in America, a subset of the imperial units are seen as standard.